AVH nurse honored with DAISY award

 “Lori is an excellent nurse and we are glad to have her on our nursing team,” stated Linda Robinson, BSN, clinical director of the hospital’s OB Clinic.

 Cifarelli, a maternity nurse, has been with AVH since 1999.
-She was nominated for the compassionate and nurturing care she recently provided to a new mom who was legally blind. in
+She was nominated for the compassionate and nurturing care she recently provided to a new mom who was legally blind.

 Cifarelli went above and beyond to ensure the mom’s needs were met while the newborn was in the Neonatal Intensive Care Unit (NICU).